cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

     }
 };
 ```
-Without this syntax it would be very hard to achieve similar result inside the initialization block.
+Without this syntax, it would be very hard to achieve a similar result inside the initialization block.

-I've discovered this language feature by accident while working with mappings for types with collection's fields generated from `protobuf` contracts.
-For those of you who are not familiar with `protobuf`, if you are using [grpctools](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated) to generate dotnet types from `proto` files all collection fields are generated as follows:
+I've discovered this language feature by accident while working with mappings for types with collection fields generated from `protobuf` contracts.
+For those of you who are not familiar with `protobuf`, if you are using [grpctools](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated) to generate dotnet types from `proto` files, all collection fields are generated as follows:

 ```cs
 [DebuggerNonUserCode]